 CRITERIA: At the completion of this activity, you should understand the regional fire protection inspection process.
 Specifically, you should be able to do the following:

+Discuss the objectives and implementation of the Fire Protection Team Inspection (FPTI) inspection procedure.

+Discuss the criteria used to select risk informed inspection samples (fire protection systems, fire areas, or fire zones for the inspection).

-Discuss the regulatory requirements and licensing basis against which post fire safe shutdown capability is assessed.
+Discuss the regulatory requirements and licensing basis against which post-fire safe-shutdown capability is assessed.

-TASKS: The activities listed below shall be performed under the guidance of a qualified Fire Protection Inspector (C7) while accompanying a team of regional Inspectors during a fire protection inspection
+TASKS: The activities listed below shall be performed under the guidance of a qualified Fire Protection Inspector (IMC 1245 C7) while accompanying a team of regional Inspectors during a fire protection team inspection

-Discuss the evaluation criteria with a qualified Fire Protection Inspector (C7).
+Discuss the evaluation criteria with a qualified Fire Protection Inspector (IMC 1245 C7).

 Prior to the inspection obtain any documents the team leader deems necessary.

-Participate with the inspection team leader and the egional in the selection process
+Participate with the inspection team leader and the regional senior reactor analyst (SRA) in the selection process of the inspection samples (determining the minimum baseline sample completion requirements).

 Any other task given by the inspection team leader.